 CRASH contains an abundance of strong foul language, sexual elements in four scenes (including a raunchy police search of a beautiful black woman’s clothed body), violence, and some miscellaneous immoral behavior, such as carjacking (much of which is rebuked in one form or another).
 MOVIEGUIDE®, therefore, advises extreme caution for ages 17 or 18 and over.

+CRASH is an ensemble drama, with comedy, which explores racial conflict in Los Angeles.
+The movie features a bevy of characters, including a black police detective given an important official investigation, a Hispanic locksmith who gets into a fight with a Persian storeowner, the locksmith’s daughter who’s scared of getting shot, a black TV director and his beautiful but angry wife, a white police officer who can’t stop making racist statements, and two black car thieves who disagree about the pervasiveness of white racism.
+Misunderstandings and angry conversations set off an emotionally powerful chain of events, leading to surprising revelations and violence.
 Despite a shaky start, CRASH is clearly one of this year’s best, most redemptive and ultimately uplifting movies for mature audiences.
 Laced with startling scenes of rare visual beauty and depth, it is also a wise, provocative movie that’s surprisingly funny and suspenseful at times.
 The movie takes a strong stance against many different kinds of racial conflict and racism, suggesting there is good and bad in all people.
 Extreme caution is advised, however, because of too much foul language, strong violence, brief sexual content, and a bit of political correctness.